anobilisgorse/rates-exercise/README.md

 ## Setup your local run

-As this uses the [rates-task](https://github.com/xeneta/ratestask) resources (initialized dataset), we can use its [corresponding Dockerfile](https://github.com/xeneta/ratestask/blob/trunk/Dockerfile) also found in `task/` folder:
+As this uses the [rates-task](https://github.com/xeneta/ratestask) resources (initialized dataset), we can use its [corresponding Dockerfile](https://github.com/xeneta/ratestask/blob/trunk/Dockerfile) also found in `task/` folder for our database:

 ```bash
 > cd rates-exercise/task/